mudjaycker/Thread-Stocks/README.md

 # Thread-Stocks

+# With this you'll powerfully learn Threads in Java and Python

 # To run the java version make sure you have got the jdk-8 or another advanced version,
 # Then just run App.java